V1D1AN/S1EM/README.md

 # S1EM

-This project is a SIEM with SIRP and Threat Intel, all in one.
+This project is a SIEM with SIRP and Threat Intel,all in one.

 Solution work with CentOS 7 and kernel 5 ( For Auditbeat ), and docker.